 Gilded Age Lifestyles of the Urban Rich and Famous

-The new luxury apartment buildings constructed after 1880 allowed for all of the traditional trappings of wealth (people to answer the door, make deliveries, clean and prepare meals) to be efficiently combined the newest technology (electricity, central heat and cooling, telephones) that was difficult to install in existing grand homes.
-Sharing the services of doorman, cooking and cleaning staff, even made the expected luxury service more economical, especially for owners of residences in multiple cities or countries who often left a household closed for much of the year.
+The new luxury apartment buildings constructed after 1880 allowed for all of the traditional trappings of wealth (people to answer the door, make deliveries, clean and prepare meals) to be efficiently combined with the newest technology (electricity, central heat and cooling, telephones) that was difficult to install in existing grand homes.
+Sharing the services of the doorman, cooking, and cleaning staff even made the expected luxury service more economical, especially for owners of residences in multiple cities or countries who often left a household closed for much of the year.